Hillsong Church: Hillsong United

-Hillsong United is Hillsong's most popular band.
+Hillsong United was conceived as the youth arm of the worship ministry, producing annual live albums similarly to Hillsong Live, with a focus on alternative rock.
+As the members grew older, United has since transitioned into a band with currently an eleven-member fixed lineup of Hillsong musicians as well as a focus on studio albums compared to the Worship and Young & Free ministries.
 Their song "Oceans (Where Feet May Fail)" was No. 1 on the Billboard Hot Christian Songs list for a full year.
 It was the No. 1 song on the Billboard Christian Songs chart in 2014 and 2016, No. 2 for 2015, and the No. 1 song of the 2010s decade.
 The New York Times described their music as "ornate mainstream arena rock but with God-only lyrics that are vetted for adherence to theology".
-Joel Houston, Hillsong's creative director, leads Hillsong United.
+Joel Houston, Hillsong's creative director and former lead pastor of Hillsong New York, leads Hillsong United.